Frequently Asked Questions

 Why do you prefer I give you a gmail address for my email?

 ASL Champs classes rely upon a Google Classroom setting for sending the weekly notes, recordings and other communication that may be needed when class is not in session.
 This helps to streamline our communication with students rather than relying on bulk emails every week.
-Google Classroom is dependent on participants using a gmail address.
-If you do not have one, please let us know after you register.
+Google Classroom is dependent on participants being registered for its service and having a gmail means no extra steps are required.
+If you do not have one or are unable to get one, please let us know after you register.

 What if I have to miss a class?